Efficient Massive Machine Type Communication (mMTC) via AMP: Abstract

 \section{Abstract}

-We propose efficient and low complexity multiuser detection (MUD) algorithms for Gaussian multiple access channel (G-MAC) for short-packet transmission in massive machine type communications.
-We formulate the problem of MUD for the G-MAC as a compressive sensing problem with virtual sparsity induced by one-hot vector transmission of devices in code domain.
-Our proposed MUD algorithms rely on block and non-block approximate message passing (AMP) for soft decoding of the transmitted packets.
-Taking into account the induced sparsity leads to a known prior distribution on the transmit vector; hence, the optimal \ac{mmse} denoiser can be employed.
-We consider both separable and non-separable \ac{mmse} denoisers for AMP soft decoding.
+We propose efficient and low-complexity \ac{mud} algorithms for Gaussian multiple access channel (G-MAC) for short-packet transmission in massive machine type communications.
+To do so, we first formulate the G-MAC MUD problem as a sparse signal recovery problem and obtain the exact and approximate joint prior distribution of the sparse vector to be recovered.
+Then, we employ the Bayesian approximate message passing (AMP) algorithms with the optimal separable and non-separable \ac{mmse} denoisers for soft decoding of the sparse vector.
 The effectiveness of the proposed MUD algorithms for a large number of devices is supported by simulation results.
-For packets of $8$ information bits, while the state of the art AMP with soft-threshold denoising achieves $5/100$ of the converse bound at $E_b/N_0=4$ dB, the proposed algorithms reach $4/9$ and $1/2$ of the converse bound.
+For packets of $8$ information bits, while the state-of-the-art AMP with soft-threshold denoising achieves $8/100$ of the upper bound at $E_b/N_0=4$ dB, the proposed algorithms reach $4/7$ and $1/2$ of the upper bound.